yousifpatti/better_portal/README.md

 4) Allowing the option to export your shifts to your favourite calendar
 5) Supporting a responsive mobile friendly view

+M3 is a cross platform Flutter application that interacts with custom API to retrive user data.

 The project uses a custom made Flask API running on Google Cloud Server and using Google Cloud storage to remember user session details.